syl1m/weather_app/README.md

 # About the Project

 A Weather app created using vanilla JavaScript and APIs (fetch and geolocation).
-Users can search cities worldwide and get current and forecast weather features.
+Users can search locations worldwide and get current and forecast weather features.

 ## Features

-- Search cities worldwide
+- Search locations worldwide by name, zipcode, latitude and longitude coordinates
-- Set initial location on page load to user's current location
+- Set default location on page load to user's current location
-- Display current temperature of the searched city
+- Display current temperature of the searched location
 - Display current feels like temperature, humidity, chance of rain, and wind speed
 - Display last updated local date and time of the searched location
 - Toggle seamlessly between imperial and metric units